mmcatdb/mmcat/documentation/content/en/project-documentation/frontend.md

 weight: 30
 ---

 The application is located in the `example-ui` package.
-It is based on the [Vue 3](https://vuejs.org/) framework with [Vite](https://vitejs.dev/), TypeScript and Options API.
+It is based on the [Vue 3](https://vuejs.org/) framework with [Vite](https://vitejs.dev/), TypeScript and Composition API.

 ## Architecture